HanpyBin/Obsidian-Templater-Templates/README.md

 **FOR A BETTER CODE VIEW, SEE THE RAW CODE BUT NOT MARKDOWN STYLE**

 ## Templates until now
-> Attention: All the template files with '-admonition' mean you need to use this template with obsidian plugin `admonition` to show its origin appearance.
+> Attention: All the template files with '-admonition' mean you need to use this template with obsidian plugin `admonition` to show its origin appearance and all the demonstration graph is "admonition-based".
 ### Essay Reading
 ![Demonstration of Essay Reading template](./essay-reading/demonstration.png)
-<center>essay reading-admonition</center>